openhab/openhab-addons/bundles/org.openhab.binding.icalendar/README.md

 The `Item_Name` field must be the name of any Item in the system.

 The `New_State_Value` is the state value that will be sent to the Item.
 It must be a value which is compatible with the Item type.
-See OpenHAB core definitions for [command types](https://www.openhab.org/docs/concepts/items.html#state-and-command-type-formatting) for valid types and formats.
+See openHAB core definitions for [command types](https://www.openhab.org/docs/concepts/items.html#state-and-command-type-formatting) for valid types and formats.

 The `Authorization_Code` may optionally be used as follows: